MathewKJ2048/Wang-cube-circuit-simulator-user-manual/manual/picker.md

 - `flip` button - performs a similar action as above, but mirrors horizontally

 ::: warning
-The actions performed by these buttons are permanent and irreversible.
+The actions performed by these buttons change the set of tile types of the whole Wang file.
+Previous states of this set are not recorded
 :::